Connect with others who understand.

 See answer

-Of the five forms of psoriatic arthritis, arthritis mutilans is the most aggressive and advanced type.
-Although its cause is not known, arthritis mutilans typically occurs when the immune system mistakenly attacks healthy cells in joints.
+Although the exact cause of arthritis mutilans is unknown, it typically develops in people with PsA.
+Some people with rheumatoid arthritis also develop it.
+In arthritis mutilans, the immune system mistakenly attacks healthy cells in joints.
 The resulting inflammation causes bone tissue to break down and be reabsorbed into the body.

-People with PsA who aren’t currently in treatment — or whose condition has been unresponsive to treatment — are at the highest risk of developing arthritis mutilans.
-Having a family history of psoriasis or PsA is also a risk factor.
-About 40 percent of people with PsA, for example, have a family member with psoriasis or arthritis, suggesting a genetic link.
+In general, a family history of psoriasis or PsA is a significant risk factor for getting PsA.
+In fact, about 40 percent of people with PsA have a family member with psoriasis or arthritis, suggesting a strong genetic link.

 Symptoms of Psoriatic Arthritis Mutilans